 At Kidpower, we teach children that touch or games for play, teasing, or affection should be the choice of each person; safe; allowed by the adults in charge; and not a secret.
 We show how to set firm boundaries in a respectful, caring way.

-In Kidpower workshops around the world for twenty years, we’ve coached literally thousands of children to practice ways to stop someone from pinching their cheeks, hugging them too tightly, or giving them sloppy kisses by cheerfully redirecting this unwanted touch to do something more acceptable to them instead.
+In Kidpower workshops around the world since 1989, we’ve coached literally hundreds of thousands of children to practice ways to stop someone from pinching their cheeks, hugging them too tightly, or giving them sloppy kisses by cheerfully redirecting this unwanted touch to do something more acceptable to them instead.
 Taking action in this way can help not only to prevent problems but also to strengthen relationships by encouraging positive, shared experiences that both people enjoy together and reducing the number of experiences where one person is enduring or tolerating another.

 In one workshop I was teaching personally, a ten-year-old girl who we’ll call Mira raised her hand and asked, “Why is this important?
 When my grandma wants to pinch my cheeks or my uncle wants to kiss me with his scratchy beard, I just suffer through it even if I hate it!”